yannbriancon/spring-hibernate-query-utils/README.md

 ### Installation
 ##### Maven

-Add dependency to your project inside your `pom.xml` file
+Add the dependency to your project inside your `pom.xml` file
 ```xml
 <dependency>
     <groupId>com.yannbriancon</groupId>